Kidney stonesCalcium stones; Nephrolithiasis

 Causes of Calcium Stones

-Excess Calcium in the Urine (Hypercalciuria).
-Hypercalciuria (too much calcium in the urine) is responsible for as many as 70% of calcium-containing stones.
+Hypercalciuria is a condition in which there is too much calcium in the urine.
+It is responsible for as many as 70% of calcium-containing stones.
 A number of conditions may produce hypercalciuria.
 Many are due to genetic factors, but most cases are due to unknown causes (idiopathic).

 The following can lead to hypercalciuria and calcium stones: